 "December Sunshine" by Robert Duncan‘December Romance’ by Rod Kleber The Society December 1, 2016 Beauty, Poetry 2 Comments December—not April cruelest, nor June In moon—must be the most romantic month, Why else make men of snow, or gods of men, Or turn the world virgin-white, life in death?
 At dusk, a chickadee, cold-ruffed, calls out For light, for PHOE-be, not because he’s fool- Hardy, in touch with nothing there, but cut From deep within, by force unnameable.
 Up close, our frosted windows filigree With silvery stems and baby’s breath, marking Our turn of mind from ice to what we see In the glaze, and search on for through the dark.
 We feel the creeping cold, approaching death, Yet know a surging warmth, a lasting breath.
 Rod Kleber has written short fiction, plays, essays, and textbooks as well as poetry.
 His most recently published poems in traditional form are “Pinwheel” in *The Nation* and “Mary Among Us” in *Dappled Things*, both appearing in the past year.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to email@example.com.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Ruth Asch December 2, 2016 Not so much romance here, as the dramatic light and dark, the idealism amid a struggle, of some Romantic writers and artists.
 The last couplet is perfect and very memorable.
 Reply Dona Fox December 26, 2016 I got caught up in his interesting images and phrases.
 I like sonnets.
 I agree with Ruth Asch, the last couplet is especially memorable.
 Thank you, Rod Kleber.
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.